 Before traveling, however, it is worth knowing at least a few words and courtesy phrases in Greek.
 Local residents really appreciate it!
 Especially if you plan to visit the mountain regions and villages away from tourist areas, the basic stock of Greek words and phrases will be useful for sure, because in such places you can have a problem with communicating even in basic English.

 The mild Mediterranean climate is one of the factors that determines the attractiveness of Crete.
 During the high season, the weather is stable in the high season, only rainfall is exceptional.
 The average temperature in the day varies between 25 and 30 degrees Celsius, although the maximum values achieved can fluctuate around 40 degrees.
 Heat is easier to bear when the wind blows, which fortunately happens often.
-The southern part of Crete in the vicinity of Sfakia is even more windy than the rest of the island, so it may happen that by resting in these areas you will have gale, while on the north coast the wind will be much weaker at that time.
-Cretan spring and autumn are seasons with lower temperatures, so if you plan trips to the mountains and trails, these months will be more suitable for such a type of rest.
-When driving in spring, however, you also need to buy warmer clothes, because evenings are usually cold and the weather can be capricious and it can be rainy.
-Autumn, on the other hand, is warmer than spring, and the temperature of the sea warmed up after the summer lasts longer in this period.
+The southern part of Crete in the vicinity of Sfakia is even more windy than the rest of the island, so it may happen that you will have windstorms in these areas while the wind will be much weaker at the time.
+Cretan spring and autumn are seasons with lower temperatures, so if you plan trips on the mountains and trails these months will be more suitable for such a type of rest.
+When driving in the spring, however, you also need to buy warmer clothes, because evenings are usually cold, and the weather can be capricious and can be rainy.
+Autumn, on the other hand, can be warmer than spring, and the temperature of the sea warmed up after the summer lasts longer in this period.

-The general rule is that eastern Crete is warmer than western, southern, more than northern.
-Regardless of the location in the mountains, it will be much cooler, unless you end up at extremely high temperatures.
+The general rule is that eastern Crete is warmer than western, southern more than northern.
+Regardless of the location in the mountains, it will be much colder unless you happen to be at extremely high temperatures.

 The current time zone in Crete is UTC (Universal Time Clock) +2 hours in winter and UTC + 3 hours in summer.
 In relation to the time in force in Poland, this is a shift of one hour.
-It is worth taking this fact into account when considering the arrival and departure times, which are usually given according to local time.
+This fact should be taken into account when considering arrival and departure times, which are usually given according to local time.
 Remember, therefore, that when we arrive at Crete, we adjust our watches by setting the hour forward.

-Kreta has a wide range of mobile telephony, so if you run a roaming service with your operator, you will be able to use your mobile phone without any hindrance on practically the greater part of the island.
+Kreta has a wide range of mobile telephony, so you will be able to use your mobile phone virtually on most parts of the island.
 However, in the mountain regions and ravines of the range there is generally no and it is worth to keep in mind when going to these areas of Crete.
 It is worth remembering that since 2017 in Poland rates for international calls within the European Union have been equated with rates for local calls.
-It is therefore a significant reduction in costs for connections for tourists leaving for holidays.
+It is, therefore, a significant reduction in costs for connections for tourists leaving for holidays.

 If you plan a longer stay on the island, it will be better to buy a Greek SIM card.
 Such a card gives a larger data package for permanent internet access.
-They can be purchased at mobile operator showrooms, a passport or ID card is required to purchase.
-You can ask for parameters and costs directly at operator sites.
-On our holidays, this type of Internet access worked perfectly well and was much cheaper than buying data packages from a Polish operator.
+They can be purchased at mobile operators' salons, a passport or ID card is required to purchase.
+You can ask for parameters and costs directly at the operator's outlets.
+On our holidays, this type of Internet access worked perfectly well and was much cheaper than purchasing data packages from a Polish operator.

-The dialing code to Greece is +30 after dialing, and you must dial the correct phone number.
+The dialing code to Greece is +30 after dialing, the correct telephone number should be chosen.

 From January 2002, the euro is the official currency in Greece.
 It replaced the earlier drahma, which was completely withdrawn from the market.
 The exchange rate for 1 € was 370 Greek drachma.
-When driving to Crete, it is worth taking banknotes with small nominal values.
-With banknotes worth 200 or 500 euros, you can have problems accepting them and exchanging them for smaller denominations.
-In Greeks, they arouse considerable suspicion and fear of counterfeits.
+When driving to Crete, it is worth taking banknotes with low nominal values.
+With banknotes worth 200 or 500 euros, you may have problems accepting them and exchanging them for smaller denominations.
+In Greeks, they arouse considerable suspicion and fear of counterfeiting.

 In larger cities and popular tourist resorts, you can also find exchange offices where you can easily exchange your buck or other foreign currency.

-Greece is a member state of the European Union and has ratified the Schengen agreement, so citizens traveling within the EU can enter here on the basis of an ID card.
-What we strongly urge, because the ID card is a much more convenient and much more convenient document than the passport.
+Greece is a member state of the European Union and has ratified the Schengen Agreement, therefore citizens traveling within the EU can enter here on the basis of an ID card.
+What we strongly urge, because the ID card is a much more convenient and much more handy document than a passport.
 In addition, it is also worth knowing that this last document has been quite valued among thieves for a long time.

-It is only worth remembering that if you are forced to go to Crete to see a doctor, you must first make sure that he will accept the EKUZ card.
-If so, please present it as soon as possible to the administration of the clinic / hospital.
+Emergency treatment in a public / public hospital is free, but a referral from a doctor is usually required.
+Here, it is also necessary to present the EHIC card.
 You may also need to show a document confirming your identity.
-Before leaving, it is worth making a few photocopies of the EKUZ card and identity card, because in cases of emergency help it will be necessary to leave a copy of the card, and not all outlets have xero equipment.
+Before leaving, it is worth making a few photocopies of the EHIC card and ID card, because in cases of emergency help it will be necessary to leave a copy of the card, and not all outlets have xero equipment.

 It is worth remembering that in many tourist resorts doctors only accept privately and do not honor EHIC.
-It is true that you can apply for reimbursement after returning, but in this case, remember that NFZ will reimburse you, but according to the Polish price list applicable in settlements between the Fund and Polish medical facilities.
+After returning from holiday, you can apply for reimbursement , but in this case, remember that NFZ will reimburse you, but according to the Polish price list applicable in settlements between the Fund and Polish medical facilities.

 It should also be borne in mind that medical assistance provided as a result of accidents during sports may be subject to higher fees.
 Just in case, you should buy additional insurance before your trip, which will cover the costs of such care and possible transport to the country, because the costs of the latter are covered entirely by the patient.

 Of course, there are no contraindications to photographing landscapes, but if you want to take a picture of a babinki in black or a Cretan in traditional clothes, it is better to get their consent.
-We do not have an unpleasant situation, but we know that there are Greeks' blood on donkeys who do not like it at all, that they become the target in the tourist lens.
-If someone does not want photos and refuses you, better respect it.
+We do not have an unpleasant situation, but we know that there are Greeks' blood on donkeys who do not like it, that they become the target in the tourist lens.
+If someone does not wish to take pictures and refuse you, better respect it.

-It is forbidden to photograph military objects, which are always marked with special information boards and appropriate pictograms.
-Of course, in present times, if somebody does, he will take a photo, but it is worth to be careful because the Greeks are sensitive to "strangers" and "spies" ;-)
+Photographs of military objects that are always marked with special information boards and appropriate pictograms are not allowed.
+Of course, in the present times, if somebody does, he will take a photo, but it is worth to be careful because the Greeks are sensitive to "strangers" and "spies" ;-)

 In monastyrach sometimes different, generally not allowed to photograph in the temple itself, sometimes also in the whole area.

 Although everyone likes to dress in an informal and casual way on vacation, it's worth knowing that there are certain rules in Crete.
-They mainly concern the visit of sacred buildings, in which strict guidelines on dress are specified.
+They mainly concern visiting sacred buildings, in which strict dress code is defined.
 In general, it is a long skirt in the case of ladies and long trousers in the case of men (sometimes the shorts are allowed behind the knee).
 You will probably also be asked to cover your bare arms.
-If you are going to visit the monastery, if you forget about the appropriate clothing, then you will be able to borrow polyester scarves and skirts for more famous places.
+If you are going for a tour of the monastery, if you forget about the appropriate clothes, then you will be able to borrow polyester scarves and skirts for more famous places.
 Nevertheless, it may also happen that the monks simply will not let you enter the monastery.